smartPodLand/prestashop-pod-sso/README.md

 or if you want to change it completely edit hookDisplayPodLogin method in podsso.php file

 ## Configuration
-After installation, a configuration page will be opened, if not, you can open configuration page from modules page in admin area, then you must fill the form with appropriate values.
-Client Id, Client Secret, API token and Guild Code, can be copied from your [business panel](http://services.pod.land/) and Oauth server, Pay url are filled with production server by default. if you want to change to sandbox server you can use sandbox links from [pod documentation](http://docs.pod.land/v1.0.8.0/Developer/Introduction/327/Urls)
+After installation, a configuration page will be opened, if not, you can open configuration page from modules page in admin area, then you must fill in the form with appropriate values.
+Client Id, Client Secret, API token and Guild Code, can be obtained from your [business panel](http://services.pod.land/) and Oauth server, Pay url are filled with production server by default. if you want to change to sandbox server you can use sandbox links from [pod documentation](http://docs.pod.land/v1.0.8.0/Developer/Introduction/327/Urls)

 ## Troubleshooting
 If pod button does not appear where you put it in your template try clearing cache from Advanced Paramaeters -> Performance in admin menu and also check its position from Modules and services -> positions to be `displayLogin`